cocos/cocos-docs/en/editor/toolbar/index.md

 ![position tool](./img/position-tool.png)

-When selecting any node, you will see a movement control handle consisting of red, green and blue arrows and red, green and blue squares in the center of the node in the **Scene** panel.
+When selecting any node, notice a movement control handle consisting of red, green, and blue arrows and red, green, and blue squares in the center of the node in the **Scene** panel.

 The **control handles** are controllers that can be interacted with by the mouse in a particular editing state in the **Scene** panel.
 These controllers are only used to assist in editing and will not be displayed while the game is running.